rugbyprof/4103-101-IntroOpSys/Assignments/Program-02/Reader_Writer.md

 I want your version of the code to do the following:

-- Let readers read up to N at a time, where N is a value given to a semaphore
+- Let readers read up to N at a time, where N is a value given to a semaphore lock
 - Let 1 writer write at a time.
+- Start your program with 100 readers and 5 writers.
+- Start all your threads at the same time, but